Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Introduction

 \section{Introduction}

 Property (T) was introduced by Kazhdan in order to study algebraic properties of lattices in simple Lie groups.
 It turned out to be a powerful tool in many areas of mathematics, from geometric group theory to ergodic theory or operator algebras.
-In \cite{Lafforgue08}, V. Lafforgue, with K-theoretic applications in mind, introduced a new property called \emph{strong property (T)}.
+In \cite{Lafforgue08}, V. Lafforgue, with K-theoretic applications in mind, introduced a property called \emph{strong property (T)}.
 This property can be formulated as an extension of property (T) for representations on Hilbert spaces which are not necessarily unitary, but with a mild growth condition on the norm.
 Lafforgue also considered variants for representations on (some) Banach spaces, see Definition \ref{def:strongT} for a precise definition.
+Such non-unitary representations indeed appear in Lafforgue's work on the Baum-Connes conjecture, so strong property (T) is a natural obstruction for this approach to work for some higher-rank lattices, see \cite{MR2732057}.
+Further motivation for studying them include the study of actions on hyperbolic graphs \cite{Lafforgue08}, on Banach spaces \cite{MR2574023}, on manifolds \cite{brownFisherHurtado,brownFisherHurtado2,borwndamjanovicZhang}, or the study of the geometry of Banach spaces and expander graphs \cite{Lafforgue08,MR2574023}.

 The main result of \cite{Lafforgue08} is that for a local field $\LocalField$, Archimedean or not, the group $\SL_3(\LocalField)$, and more generally every almost simple algebraic group over $\LocalField$ whose Lie algebra contains the Lie algebra of $\SL_3(\LocalField)$, as well as their cocompact lattices have strong property (T).
-For the Banach space variants, the known results are stronger for non-Archimedean local fields than for Archimedean: the results from \cite{Lafforgue08} where improved in \cite{MR2574023} to cover all Banach spaces with nontrivial Rademacher type, see \S~\ref{sec:Banach_space_preliminaries}.
+For the Banach space variants, the results from \cite{Lafforgue08} were, in the non-Archimedean case, improved in \cite{MR2574023} to cover all Banach spaces with nontrivial Rademacher type, see \S~\ref{sec:Banach_space_preliminaries}.
 Such results are not known for Lie groups, despite some efforts \cite{MR3474958,LaatMimuradlS}.
 Lafforgue's results were extended in \cite{liao,strongTsp4} to all higher rank simple algebraic groups, and later to their non-cocompact lattices \cite{dlSActa19}.
 Strong property (T) played an important role in the recent proof of Zimmer's conjecture \cite{brownFisherHurtado,brownFisherHurtado2,borwndamjanovicZhang}.
 However, the only know examples so far are related to (lattices in) simple algebraic groups.

 We prove strong property (T) for $\tilde{A}_2$-lattices, providing the first examples outside the realm of algebraic groups:

 \begin{maintheorem} Let $X$ be an $\tilde{A}_2$-building, and let $\Gamma$ be an undistorted lattice on $X$.
 Then $\Gamma$ has strong property (T) with respect to every admissible Banach space.
 The class of admissible Banach spaces contains $L^p$ spaces and more generally subspaces of quotients of non-commutative $L^p$ spaces ($1 < p < \infty)$. \end{maintheorem}